01-edu/public/subjects/rt/README.md

 All of the images should be in the format of 800x600.
 But while testing you can use smaller resolution images in order to not wait for a long time.

 Another aspect you should consider is that the auditer will have to use your ray tracer, so make it as usable and optimized as possible.
+You should provide the auditer some documentation.

+#### Documentation

+By documentation we mean, the explaining of how does the ray tracer works and how to work with it, for example: how to create an object, how to change brightness in a scene, etc. A new user of your ray tracer, after reading the documentation has to be able to use it without too much guessing work.

+So for this you will have to create a [markdown](https://www.markdownguide.org/getting-started/) file, in which will have to contain:

+- Explanation on the features of your ray tracer
+- Code examples and explanations on how to:
+  - create an instance of each object (sphere, cube, plane and cylinder)
+  - change brightness
+  - change camera position and angle

 ### Instructions